emendir/BrenthyAndWalytis/Documentation/Brenthy/Technical/BackwardCompatibilityGuarantee.md

 And that is what made me want make a statement by deciding that on from version 0.1.0, the first releasable version, every new version of `walytis_api` will be compatible with every old version of Walytis, and every new version of Walytis will be compatible with every old version of `walytis_api`.
 The same goes for BrenthyAPI.
 In short, full backward and forward compatibility.
-That means users will have no deincentivisation to update Brenthy & Walytis anymore, because it cannot produce any problems, only enables more new features for the user.
+That means users will have no disincentivisation to update Brenthy & Walytis anymore, because it cannot produce any problems, only enables more new features for the user.
 Faster implementation of updates also means a tighter feedback cycle for developers.

 In summary, I find that guaranteed full backward and forward compatibility belong to good quality software development.